danielzen/material-todo/README.md

 }
 ```

 Let’s take a look at our handiwork.
-If you haven’t already, you can serve up the app (the default port is 4200) by running:
+If you are working off the repo, you can switch to the ***`dialog`*** branch first `git checkout dialog`.
+You can serve up the app (the default port is 4200) by running:

-`npm run-script start`  # which in turn runs `ng server`
+`npm run-script start`  # which in turn runs `ng serve`

  You should see the following:

 ![DialogPrompt.png](images/DialogPrompt.png)